dnhoule/OS_p3/README.md

 `Ctrl-C` sends a `SIGINT` and `Ctrl-Z` sends a `SIGTSTP` signal.
 The terminal is a controlling terminal for those processes receiving signals.
 When a process runs in the background, it should not receive these signals.
 The signals can also be sent with `kill` or `pkill`.

 Note that with terminal job control support, you need to properly set foreground process group always, when the foreground process is changed.
-Please read `man tcsetpgrp` for more information.

 ### Background Job

-Your shell will also allow the user to launch background commands.
+The shell will also allow the user to launch background commands.
 This is accomplished with the ampersand operator as follows:

 ```sh
 wsh> <cmd> <args…> &
 ```

-In this case, instead of running `cmd` and then waiting for it to finish, your shell should run `cmd` in the background and allow the user to run another command.
+In this case, instead of running `cmd` and then waiting for it to finish, the shell should run `cmd` in the background and allow the user to run another command.

 ### Pipes